-► SPR CUL-1 Conduct Record Search: An archaeological and historical resource record search will be conducted per the applicable state or local agency procedures.
-Instead of conducting a new search, the project proponent may use recent record searches containing the treatment area requested by a landowner or other public agency in accordance applicable agency guidance.
-This SPR applies to all treatment activities and treatment types, including treatment maintenance.
+SPR CUL-1 Conduct Record Search: For treatments led by CAL FIRE, an archaeological and historical resource record search will be conducted per the "Archaeological Review Procedures for CAL FIRE Projects" (current edition dated 2010).
+For treatments led by a project proponent other than CAL FIRE, an archaeological and historical resource record search will be conducted per the "Archaeological Review Procedures for CAL FIRE Projects" or equivalent state or local agency procedures.
+Instead of conducting a new search, the project proponent may use recent record searches containing the treatment area requested by a landowner or other public agency in accordance with the Archaeological Review Procedures for CAL FIRE Projects or equivalent agency guidance.
+This SPR applies to all treatment activities and treatment types.

-- ▶ SPR CUL-2 Contact Geographically Affiliated Native American Tribes: The project proponent will obtain the latest Native American Heritage Commission (NAHC) provided Native Americans Contact List.
+SPR CUL-2 Contact Geographically Affiliated Native American Tribes: The project proponent will obtain the latest Native American Heritage Commission (NAHC) provided Native Americans Contact List, which may be obtained from the CAL FIRE website, as appropriate.
 Using the appropriate Native Americans Contact List, the project proponent will notify the California Native American Tribes in the counties where the treatment activity is located.
-The notification will contain the following: - A written description of the treatment location and boundaries. - Brief narrative of the treatment objectives. - A description of the activities used (e.g., prescribed burning, mastication) and associated acreages. - A map of the treatment area at a sufficient scale to indicate the spatial extent of activities. - A request for information regarding potential impacts to cultural resources from the proposed treatment. - A detailed description of the depth of excavation, if ground disturbance is expected.
+The notification will contain the following:

+- A written description of the treatment location and boundaries. - Brief narrative of the treatment objectives. - A description of the activities used (e.g., prescribed burning, mastication) and associated acreages. - A map of the treatment area at a sufficient scale to indicate the spatial extent of activities. - A request for information regarding potential impacts to cultural resources from the proposed treatment. - A detailed description of the depth of excavation, if ground disturbance is expected.
 In addition, the project proponent will contact the NAHC for a review of their Sacred Lands File.
-This SPR applies to all treatment activities and treatment types, including treatment maintenance.
+This SPR applies to all treatment activities and treatment types.